-There are plenty more questions that could be asked, you could have multiple interviews, you might even get the job with a simple Skype interview.
+There are plenty more questions that could be asked, you could have multiple interviews, you might even get the job with a simple Zoom interview.
 Research a few customs so you can be extra polite, don’t rock up in your street clothes, and make sure to have a C.V. on hand to turn in.
-Sometimes even a passport sized photo will be requested.
+Sometimes even a passport-sized photo will be requested.

 Essentially, yes.
 Even if you have no qualifications and aren’t a native English speaker, as long as you can speak English well, you still might be able to find an opportunity.
 Will it pay you all the riches in the world?
-No. You might be able to only volunteer, but that could end up with at least your accommodation begin paid for.
-You never know.
+No. You might be able to only volunteer, but that could end up with at least your accommodation being paid for.

 Just to give you an idea of what I have and how I got hired…

-I have a Bachelor’s degree (completely unrelated to education and teaching) a TESOL certification, and my native English tongue.
-I landed in Thailand and immediately posted my new Thai number on Ajarn.com and I was receiving calls everyday.
+I have a Bachelor’s degree (completely unrelated to education and teaching) a TEFL certification, and my native English tongue.
+I landed in Thailand and immediately posted my new Thai number on Ajarn.com and I was receiving calls every day.
 I turned down numerous positions after getting hired in Ayutthaya.
-I had no experience and people were requesting me to hop on a train and start the next day.
+I had no experience, and people were requesting me to hop on a train and start the next day.

-- On that same note, most teaching English abroad positions are for conversational English.
-You need to get them talking somehow and that’s why I feel (as well as most ESL teachers) that games work best.
+- On that same note, most ESL jobs are for conversational English.
+You need to get them talking somehow, and that’s why I feel (as well as most ESL teachers) that games work best.
 Plus, most kids love competing against their friends.
-So imagine a class who actually wants to participate.
+So imagine a class that actually wants to participate.
 Who cares about the motive, they are speaking English!

-I know it can be quite confusing, so I hope this guide helped cleared up some questions you might have had.
-Still have more questions about teaching English abroad?
-Feel free to ask me.
-Thinking of teaching in Thailand?
-Be sure to check this post out for more specific information.
+I know it can be quite confusing, so I hope this guide helped clear up some questions you might have had about how to teach abroad!